zanedr/front-end-submissions-public/1701/mod-3/self-directed/dave_hubertus/1-checkin.md

 #### Nice To Haves
 What are your reach features?
 Ie: "Web Sockets & 3D Animations!"

-Different pages that have different forms of data visualization maybe some chart.js < br/>
+Different pages that have different forms of data visualization maybe some chart.js <br />
 Different map layers such as heat maps.

 #### Biggest Challenges
 What do you forsee being the biggest challenges of this project?
 List at least 3 resources you've thought of to help overcome these challenges.

-Learning how to manipulate the google maps tile and displaying pins based on data from an api. < br/>
+Learning how to manipulate the google maps tile and displaying pins based on data from an api. <br />
 Building a backend if it is needed.